 Let’s also notice what happens when Mary and Joseph come back from Egypt to avoid Herod’s attempted murder of Jesus:

 Now when [the Magi] had departed, behold, an angel of the Lord appeared to Joseph in a dream and said, “Rise, take the child and his mother, and flee to Egypt, and remain there until I tell you, for Herod is about to search for the child, to destroy him.”
 And he rose and took the child and his mother by night and departed to Egypt and remained there until the death of Herod.

 But when Herod died, behold, an angel of the Lord appeared in a dream to Joseph in Egypt, saying, “Rise, take the child and his mother and go to the land of Israel, for those who sought the child’s life are dead.”
 And he rose and took the child and his mother and went to the land of Israel.
 But when he heard that Archelaus was reigning over Judea in place of his father Herod, he was afraid to go there, and being warned in a dream he withdrew to the district of Galilee.
 And he went and lived in a city called Nazareth, so that what was spoken by the prophets might be fulfilled, that he would be called a Nazarene.
 (Matthew 2:13-15 and 2:19-23)

 Also notice that even though the gospel of Matthew is told from Joseph’s perspective, it never refers to Nazareth as Joseph’s hometown.
 Instead, it is called “a city called Nazareth.”
 That is extremely suggestive that Nazareth is not Joseph’s hometown.
-But when he is afraid to go there, he went with his plan B: live in Nazareth.
-Why did he go there?
-Because Mary is from Nazareth, not Joseph.
+But when he is afraid to return to Bethlehem, he went with his plan B: live in Nazareth.
+Why?

 But why was it written this way between the two gospels?
 Well, let’s remember what we know about the authors.